epccs/RPUadpt/readme.md

 ![Status](./Hardware/status_icon.png "Status")

-At this time using this shield will require programming it with an ICSP tool that is able to program a 3.3V ATmega328p target.
+At this time using this shield will require programming with an ICSP tool that is able to program a 3.3V ATmega328p target.

 ## [Hardware](./Hardware)